jaehughes/IDPDocs/docs/index.md

 The EIETL is open from 8am-5pm, and can be used during these times.
 The Dyson Centre is also available for use however there is only technician support (which limits when some equipment can be used) for limited periods.
 The laser cutter can be used from 8am-5pm, and the 3D printers likewise.
 If you require out-of-hours access to the Dyson Centre, you must fill in the relevant forms.

 It is expected per week you spend twice the scheduled time on this project.
-You must use your university card to sign in for the lab before the five past the hour official start of the project failure to do so will mean you are not marked as attending the lab.
+You must use your university card to sign in for the lab before five past the hour of the official start of the project.
+Failure to do so will mean you are not marked as attending the lab.
 Even when not working in the EIETL you must head there first to sign in.

 *A copy of the presentation give in the first lecture can be found <a href="IntroLecture.pdf" download>here</a>.*